Quantum Entanglement: Physics at its “Spookiest?”

 Image Source: https://www.quantumlah.org/about/highlight/2022-10-physics-nobel-quantum

-It is through this astonishing first impression of quantum entanglement that the concept was able to achieve its then-dismissive but now-iconic title of ‘spooky action at a distance.’
+It is through this astonishing first impression of quantum entanglement that the concept was able to achieve its then-dismissive yet presently-iconic title of ‘spooky action at a distance.’
 However, just how ‘spooky,’ if at all, is quantum entanglement?

 In order to answer this one must establish the grounds upon which entanglement stands, the grounds upon which the entirety of quantum theory stands: superposition.